Emily Ratajkowski Rocks Daisy Dukes, Packs On PDA With Husband Sebastian Bear-McClard

 According to the Daily Mail, the pair displayed their PDA on the streets of New York City where Emily was seen kissing, hugging and wrapping her legs around her man during their outing.
 According to Glamour, Emily and Sebastian got married only a few months after they began dating.
 Sounds a little bit like Justin Bieber and Ariana Grande’s quick engagements doesn’t it?

-“He proposed to me at Minetta Tavern [a French restaurant in NYC] and he didn’t have a ring, so I was like, ‘Hmmm, nah,” the model explained.
+“He proposed to me at Minetta Tavern [a French restaurant in NYC] and he didn’t have a ring, so I was like, ‘Hmmm, nah,’” the model explained.
 “And then he took the paper clip that the bill was paid with and made me a ring, which I actually thought was really romantic.
 And then we made our actual rings,” Emily said during an appearance on The Tonight Show back in February.

 The pair married in a casual ceremony at City Hall and Emily didn’t even wear a wedding dress, instead she wore a mustard-yellow suit from Zara in an attempt to fly under the radar.
 It seems like the couple are a perfect match for one another!